Sonderkommando: Treblinka

 The first revolt occurred at Treblinka on 2 August 1943.
 Prisoners used a duplicate key to open the camp arsenal and steal 20 to 25 rifles, 20 hand grenades, and several pistols.
 At 3:45 p.m., 700 Jews launched an attack on the camp's SS guards and trawnikis that lasted for 30 minutes.
 They set buildings and a fuel tanker ablaze.
 Armed Jews attacked the main gate, while others attempted to climb the fence.
 About 200 Jews escaped from the camp, but the well-armed guards slaughtered hundreds of others.
 They phoned for SS reinforcements from four towns, and these set up roadblocks and pursued escapees in cars and on horses.
-Only about 100 prisoners ultimately escaped.

 Partisans of the Armia Krajowa (Polish: Home Army) transported some of the surviving escaped prisoners across the Bug River, while others were helped and fed by Polish villagers.
 Of the 700 Sonderkommando who took part in the revolt, 100 managed to survive and escape from the camp, and around 70 of these are known to have survived the war.
 These include Richard Glazar, Chil Rajchman, Jankiel Wiernik, and Samuel Willenberg, who co-wrote the Treblinka Memoirs.